lastweek/fpga_readings/xilinx_arty_a7/jtag_debug/README.md

 into the AXI interconnet, right?

 Anyhow, remember to do so, otherwise you won't be able to read/write stuff from/to DRAM.

+## Next

+Once we know how to use JTAG, also checkout VIO and ILA.
+They are easy to understand and use.
+After know how to use all of them, maybe checkout the `../on_board_dram` part, which uses all of them to debug.